 MASTG-TECH-0063: Setting up an Interception Proxy

 Setting up Burp to proxy your traffic is pretty straightforward.
 We assume that both your iOS device and host computer are connected to a Wi-Fi network that permits client-to-client traffic.
-If client-to-client traffic is not permitted, you can use usbmuxd to connect to Burp via USB.
+If client-to-client traffic is not allowed, you can use usbmuxd to connect to Burp via USB.

 PortSwigger provides a good tutorial on setting up an iOS device to work with Burp and a tutorial on installing Burp's CA certificate to an iOS device.